 \section{Discussion}

 Starting from a multimode squeezed resource, we develop an optical quantum reservoir computing platform that leverages spectral shaping capabilities in femtosecond optics for both encoding and decoding information.
-Fading memory is enabled by linear feedback, even when limited to observables at one previous step.
+Fading memory is enabled by linear feedback, even when limited to observables measured at the previous timestep.
 The continuous-variable (CV) setting is implemented via coherent homodyne detection, exploiting low-order quadrature moments as observables—an approach identified as offering polynomial advantage in QRC.

-By tailoring the pump phase in the parametric process using an electro-optic modulator, we experimentally show online temporal processing with memory, performing both binary task in real time and continuous tasks via successful spatial multiplexing.
+By tailoring the pump phase in the parametric process using an electro-optic modulator, we experimentally show online temporal processing with memory, performing both binary tasks in real time and continuous tasks via successful spatial multiplexing.
 We demonstrate the nonlinear processing capabilities of the quantum reservoir with a temporal XOR task, assess its memory capacity using continuous input signals, and evaluate its forecasting performance with the double-scroll benchmark.
-These results are fully reproduced by a Digital Twin, a detailed numerical model of the protocol that includes the properties of the nonlinear optical material, the optical processes, multimode and mode-selective detection schemes, and experimentally derived noise contributions.
+Results are reproduced by a Digital Twin, a detailed numerical model of the protocol that includes the properties of the nonlinear optical material, the optical processes, multimode and mode-selective detection schemes, and experimentally derived noise contributions.
 The Digital Twin enables exploration of the system’s capabilities with high fidelity.

 The potential of the system’s multimode nature is further revealed by encoding information onto a richer phase profile of the pump.
-This allows consistent nonlinear processing, improved memory (as evidenced by a parity-check task), and accurate forecasting of a chaotic time series (double-scroll), confirming the advantages of utilizing the full multimode structure.
+This allows consistent nonlinear processing, improved memory (as evidenced by a parity-check task), and accurate forecasting of chaotic time series, confirming the advantages of utilizing the full multimode structure.
 Compared to a purely spatial multiplexing strategy, this approach shows superior scaling, revealing the potential of the system’s entangled multimode structure for enhanced performance.